The 7 Towers Circular Route

 Description of the walk

 From Sarlat-la-Canéda, take the D6 then the D47 towards Les Eyzies.
-Park at the Vézère car park.
+Park at the Vézère car park, Rue du Marché.

 (1) Turn left towards the church, then right to go round the back onto Rue de l’Église.
-Head up to the upper village of Tayac, join and follow the small tarmac road on the right to find, immediately afterwards, the start of a path.
+Climb up to the upper village of Tayac, join and follow the small tarmac road on the right to find, immediately afterwards, the start of a footpath.

 (2) Take this stone path on the left.
-Climb up towards the hamlet of La Cabane.
-Continue along the small road for about 100 metres until you reach a path branching off to the left.
+Climb towards the hamlet known as La Cabane.
+Continue along the small road for about 100 m until you reach a path branching off to the left.

-(3) From there, a circular walk is available above the cliffs overlooking the Vézère and above the 7 Tours, also known as the 7 Frères.
+(3) From there, a circular walk is available above the cliffs overlooking the Vézère and above the 7 Tours (rocks), also known as the 7 Frères.
 These rocky outcrops offer breathtaking views of the valley.
 Take care not to go beyond the safety barriers.

 (4) At the end of the path, a sign indicates that it is time to turn back.
 Retrace your steps until you reach the small tarmac road.